buudee625/new-coders-bible/ultimate-glossary.md

   > Java Program > Java Compiler > Java Byte Code > Java Interpreter > Machine Code

 - **Machine code**: Machine code consisting of binary instructions (1s and 0s) that are directly understandable by the CPU.

+### Misc Glossary

+- **Anagram**: A word or phrase made by using the letters of another word or phrase in a different order. e.g. Cat and Act.
+- **Pangram**: A sentence or verse that contains all the letters of the alphabet. e.g. "A quick brown fox jumps over the lazy dog".
+- **Palindrome**: A word, phrase, or sequence that reads the same backward as forward. e.g. Racecar.
+- **Portmanteau**: A word made by combining two words. e.g. Brunch = Breakfast + Lunch.

 </br >